home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 ## Testing your code
 Testing the code can be done in the folowing steps:
-1. Make sure you have the newest version from the upstrram dev. branch. `sudo hassbian-config upgrade hassbian-script-dev`
+1. Make sure you have the newest version from the upstream dev. branch. `sudo hassbian-config upgrade hassbian-script-dev`
 2. Put your `suite.sh` file in the `/opt/hassbian/suites/` directory.
 3. Run test with `sudo hassbian-config install suite` and/or `sudo hassbian-config upgrade suite`
 	- If you added support for `-y` test this to.